lambda-orm/lambdaorm-labs/labs/svc/01-northwind-simple/README.md

 # Service - Northwind Simple

-In this laboratory we will see:
+**In this laboratory we will see:**

+Stand up a postgres database and lambdaorm service using docker-compose.
-Creating the northwind sample database tables and loading it with sample data.
+Create the Northwind sample database tables using the lambdaorm cli.
-This database presents several non-standard cases such as:
-	- Name of tables and fields with spaces
-	- Tables with composite primary keys
-	- Tables with autonumeric ids and others with ids strings

-Since this is the database that was used for many examples and unit tests, you can test the example queries that are in the documentation.
-We will also see some example queries to execute from CLI
+Access lambdaorm service endpoints to:

+- Execute ping
+- Obtain the data model corresponding to a query
+- Get the parameters of a query
+- Obtain the constraints of a query
+- Get the execution plan of a query
+- Import data
+- Run a query

 ## Install lambda ORM CLI